-This guidance does not specifically address regulatory requirements for those producing in-house IVD medical devices.
+This guidance does not specifically address regulatory requirements for those producing inhouse IVD medical devices.

-How to use this guidance
+How to use this document

 This document supplements existing guidance found within the documents Clinical evidence guidelines: Medical devices and Application audit (technical file review) of IVD medical device applications.
 The documents should be reviewed in conjunction with each other.